Appleford Halt in the 1950s

 - Weaving workshop with hand looms from Sylva Foundation

-- Explore the local countryside with the Earth Trust at Wittenham Clumps
+- The opportunity to explore the local countryside with the Earth Trust at Wittenham Clumps

-- Enjoy local beers, barbeque, sausage sizzle, Indian snacks, pizzas, teas, coffees, home-made cakes, ice creams, chocolate and popcorn, and much more
+- Local beers, barbeque, sausage sizzle, Indian snacks, pizzas, teas, coffees, home-made cakes, ice creams, chocolate and popcorn, and much more to be enjoyed

-- Admire the engineering of preserved steam traction engines, and the marvel of scale steam models
+- Preserved steam traction engines, and scale steam models to be admired

-- Learn about the model railway building skills of the model layouts from Pendon Museum
+- Visitors could learn about the model railway building skills of the model layouts from Pendon Museum

-- Enter your dog into the fun dog show - 10 judged classes
+- There was a fun dog show - 10 judged classes

-- Watch the dog obedience display from the Abingdon Dog Training Club
+- Dog obedience display from the Abingdon Dog Training Club

-- Enjoy folk music and watch the Wolvercote Morris dancers
+- Folk music and the Wolvercote Morris dancers

-- Learn to build an Anglo-Saxon house.
-The Sylva Foundation from Long Wittenham will explain their timber framing courses and woodland conservation work
+- Visitors could learn how to build an Anglo-Saxon house.
+The Sylva Foundation from Long Wittenham explained their timber framing courses and woodland conservation work

-- Admire classc MG cars, vintage and modern tractors, Oxfordshire Fire and Police service vehicles
+- Classic MG cars, vintage and modern tractors, Oxfordshire Fire and Police service vehicles

-- Shop amongst the stalls for vinyl records, pottery, dog accessories, toys, craft furnishings, books, plants, cakes, confectionary, paper arts, stationery and more
+- Stalls for vinyl records, pottery, dog accessories, toys, craft furnishings, books, plants, cakes, confectionary, paper arts, stationery and more

 Download or print the Appleford Fête information booklet